hmrc/customs-declarations-end-to-end-service-guide/source/documentation/submitting-import-and-export-customs-declarations.html.md

 ---
-title: Submitting customs declarations | Customs Declarations End-to-End Service Guide
+title: Submitting import and export customs declarations | Customs Declarations End-to-End Service Guide
 weight: 3
 ---

-# Submitting customs declarations
+# Submitting import and export customs declarations

 When you bring goods into the UK you must make a full declaration unless you are authorised to use simplified declarations.